SharePoint- Instant Access Anywhere

 As the structure and workings of businesses develop, so does the need for better technology.
-With improvements in Wi-Fi networks and fidelity, it is possible to work in a far greater range of locations than before.
+With improvements in Wi-Fi and cellular networks, it is possible to work in a far greater range of locations than before.

-As such, businesses are adapting to new working methods.
-Employees no longer need to be in the office, sat at a workstation from 9 – 5, Monday to Friday.
+As a result of this enhanced connectivity, businesses are adapting to new working methods.
+Employees no longer need to be in the office, sitting at a workstation from 9 – 5, Monday to Friday.
 Now they can work just about anywhere – whether it’s hot-desking at another office in almost any city in the world, in their study at home, or even on the go with mobile phones or tablets.

 With more businesses opting to provide increased flexibility to their employees, there is a growing need for a platform which can facilitate this type of freedom.
 Microsoft SharePoint provides just that.
 It is a content management system, which can be accessed from any browser on any operating system.
 It provides a secure, centralised space for sharing documents and collaboratively working with others on the same documents.
 Most importantly, it integrates seamlessly with the existing Office applications you use on a daily basis.

 Because SharePoint is a browser-based platform, it gives everyone in your company access to documents, websites, intranet portals and more, from any device or browser.
 The days when every employee had their own desktop workstation are in decline.
 It is increasingly common for each employee to have a company laptop, or to bring their own laptop or tablet to work.
 Browser-based platforms meet those needs in a more efficient and convenient way.
 It does not matter whether users are using Windows, Mac OS, or any other operating system or browser – they can always access what they need to.
 All the information is stored in the cloud.
 It is also possible for it to be stored on-premises too, if that is more suitable for your business requirements.

 One platform for all your business needs